wesleymth/bio482_miniproject/README.md

 Repository for the data analysis miniproject of the course _Neuroscience: cellular and circuit mechanisms_ (BIO-482), EPFL.

-This repository contains a MATLAB (`matlab`) and Python (`python`) version of this project, as well as associated functions used for computations.
+This repository contains a MATLAB and Python version of this project, as well as associated functions used for computations.

 ## Setting up
 ### Download